The Most Expensive TV Flops In History

 Netflix is no stranger to canceling high-profile shows if they don't live up to the company's expectations — which could mean they haven't managed to attract enough viewers.
 It shouldn't come as a huge surprise that "The Get Down" was axed after just a single season despite rave reviews and numerous award nominations.
 Created by "Elvis" and "Moulin Rouge!" director Baz Luhrmann and Pulitzer Prize-winning playwright Stephen Adly Guirgis, the 2016 musical drama focuses on a group of teenagers living in the South Bronx of New York during the 1970s.

-Netflix announced that "The Get Down" would not be returning to the streaming service in 2017, having already cut down the first season from 13 episodes to 11.
+Netflix canceled "The Get Down" in 2017, having already cut down the first season from 13 episodes to 11.
 This was largely a result of costly production delays and the mid-season departure of showrunner Shawn Ryan.
-According to Variety, research suggested that the show received just a fraction of the viewers as other Netflix originals and interest appeared to drop off quickly.
-It is little wonder then that Netflix did not want to commit to more episodes considering that the first season apparently cost around $120 million.
+Research suggested that the show received just a fraction of the viewers that other Netflix originals did, with interest appearing to drop off quickly.
+It's little wonder that Netflix did not want to commit to more episodes, considering that Season 1 apparently cost around $120 million.

 The Event

 Even though "The Event" had a strong start when it was first broadcast, it quickly began to lose viewers.
 The series also failed to prove a hit with critics or the few audience members that did tune in to watch it, making it a likely contender for cancellation.
-While an exact budget has never been revealed, The Hollywood Reporter indicated that NBC spent at least $10 million marketing "The Event," suggesting that it was a big-budget undertaking.
+While an exact budget has never been revealed, NBC reportedly spent at least $10 million marketing "The Event," suggesting that it was a big-budget undertaking.

 The Fugitive

-When most people think of "The Fugitive," they likely picture the 1993 film starring Harrison Ford and Tommy Lee Jones.
-The premise of the movie surrounds Dr. Richard Kimble, who is framed for the murder of his wife and sentenced to death for killing her.
+When most people think of "The Fugitive," they likely picture the 1993 film starring Harrison Ford and Tommy Lee Jones in one of his best roles.
+The movie follows Dr. Richard Kimble (Ford), who is framed for the murder of his wife and sentenced to death for killing her.
 However, he is inadvertently freed while being transported to prison and sets out to find the actual culprit while being pursued by U.S. marshals.

-However, there have been multiple versions of the story over the years, dating back to the original 1960s television series.
+There have been multiple versions of the story over the years, dating back to the original 1960s television series.
 In 2000, CBS launched a remake of the earlier show, also titled "The Fugitive," with Tim Daly portraying Kimble and Mykelti Williamson as the U.S. marshal trying to apprehend him.
 It was canceled following Season 1 and wound up ending on a cliffhanger.
-Sadly, the show's fanbase — relatively small as it may be — will probably never know the fate of this version of Kimble or the one-armed man.
+Sadly, the show's relatively small fanbase never got to know the fate of this version of Kimble or the one-armed man.

-The Post Gazette reported that the pilot alone cost an estimated $6 million to produce, a rather large figure for 2000.
-In fact, The Hollywood Reporter claimed that drama pilots cost $5 million on average in the year 2007, suggesting that "The Fugitive" was certainly on the high scale for a television series.
+The pilot alone reportedly cost an estimated $6 million to produce, a rather large figure for 2000.
+In fact, drama pilots cost $5 million on average in the year 2007, suggesting that "The Fugitive" was certainly on the high end for a television series.

 The Star Wars Holiday Special